joaonc/hd_active/docs/development.md

 1. Clone
    Virtual environment recommended, but optional.
    Developed with Python 3.7, but should be straightforward to upgrade to newer versions.
-2. `pip install -U -r dev-requirements.txt`
+2. `pip install -U -r requirements-dev.txt`
 3. `pre-commit install`

 ## UI